-Beyond the academic realm, I’m serving as chief researcher for Demosisto, a youth political party in Hong Kong that advocates self-determination, both internal and external.
-I’ve worked for two successful Legislative Council election campaigns: Nathan Law’s in 2016 and Au Nok Hin’s in 2018.
-Additionally, I’m one of the lead architects of “Decoding Hong Kong’s History,” a long-term public history project that, having been featured by the Financial Times and the Hong Kong Free Press, has so far crowdfunded over HK$202,000 since launching in February 2017 to collect, digitize, and analyze declassified files from archives around the globe.
+Beyond academia, I’m serving as chief researcher for Demosisto, a youth political group in Hong Kong that advocates self-determination.
+I’ve worked for two successful Legislative Council election campaigns: Nathan Law’s in 2016 and Au Nok-Hin’s in 2018.
+Additionally, I’m one of the lead architects of “Decoding Hong Kong’s History,” a long-term public history project that — having been featured by the Financial Times and the Hong Kong Free Press — has, since launching in February 2017, crowdfunded over HK$202,000 to collect, digitize, and analyze declassified files from archives around the globe.

-Beginning with the historic July 1 march in 2003, I’ve actively participated in protests for greater autonomy in Hong Kong against Beijing’s encroachments.
-This hasn’t changed since I moved across the Pacific a decade later.
-As a college student in the fall of 2014, I co-organized multiple solidarity rallies in New York and Washington to support the then-ongoing Umbrella Movement back home.
-I’ve also made occasional appearances in the news media and academic journals, including BBC, CNN, Forbes, Al Jazeera America, Radio Free Asia, the Harvard Political Review, and the McGill International Review.
+Beginning with the historic July 1 march in 2003, I’ve actively participated in protests for greater autonomy in Hong Kong against Beijing’s encroachments, which continued after I moved across the Pacific a decade later.
+As a college student in the fall of 2014, I co-organized multiple solidarity rallies in New York and Washington to support the Umbrella Movement back home.
+I’ve also made occasional appearances in the news media and academic publications, including B.B.C., C.N.N., Forbes, Al Jazeera America, Radio Free Asia, the Harvard Political Review, and the McGill International Review.